So you just bought your first (expensive) travel camera and, if you’re like most photographers, you’re probably worried sick about breaking it.

 You wouldn’t travel to a foreign country without the proper insurance, right?
 Then why would put your camera kit at risk without the appropriate protection?!
 Pick out the best travel camera bag for your style of shooting and invest in protection that suits your needs.

 Each photographer will find merit in each bag.
 Those who use smaller kits may find a messenger bag, like the Think Tank Retrospective 30, more suitable.

-With this guide, you have the beginnings to understanding what is best for your gear.
-Study it well and then waste no time in finding the best camera bag for your travel needs!
-You’ll be glad you that you took camera bags seriously.
+With this guide, you have the beginnings of understanding what is best for your gear.
+There are so many camera bags, so study it well and then waste no time in finding the best camera bag for your travel needs!
+You’ll be glad that you took camera bags seriously.

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!